-Financial performance in 2022 saw sales recover by 47% after a dramatic 33% setback in 2021.
-Both of these items raised concerns of the Company's abilities to continue business operations.
-The OEM rail tank car producers slowed in April 2020 and have continued to be depressed.
-The retrofit and repair business segments remain open allowing the continuation of the Company's rail operations.
-Industry experts anticipate that new car production will track replacement demand for the 438,000 tank car fleet and be in the range of 7,000 - 10,000 cars per year.
+Industry experts anticipate that new car production will track replacement demand for the 438,000 tank car fleet in the range of 7,000 - 10,000 cars per year.
 Tank car re-qualifications will be in the range of 40,000 - 50,000 cars per year for the next several years.
 Management believes that revenue streams from rail tank car operations should continue to improve slowly over the upcoming years when new product offerings gain final AAR regulatory approvals.

-The Company's working capital was \$5,559,748 as at September 30, 2023 which includes \$3,613,431 in inventories required for timely future deliveries.
-Capital resources are expected to protect the Company's ability to conduct ongoing business operations for the foreseeable future.
+The Company's working capital was \$5,026,580 as at December 31, 2023 which includes \$3,376,005 in inventories required for timely customers' deliveries.
+Capital resources derived from rail operations are expected to protect the Company's ability to conduct ongoing business operations for the foreseeable future.

 Rail tank car product development requires long AAR approval processes which continue to impede Kelso's ability to improve sales with additional rail tank car equipment.
 The Company has active service field trials in process with the AAR for the Company's new standard profile ceramic ball bottom outlet valve, top ball valve and angle valve, although final AAR approval processes take considerable time to complete.
-Our pressure tank car PCH valve has now been approved for full commercial use adding to our sales growth potential.
-These new product developments have been derived through co-engineering and testing support from the Company's key customers which may strengthen the probability of longer-term adoption by the rail industry.
+Our pressure tank car PCH valve has been approved for full commercial use adding to our sales growth potential.
+These new product developments have been derived through coengineering and testing support from the Company's key customers which may strengthen the probability of longer term adoption by the rail industry.

-Management continues to focus efforts to strengthen the portfolio of rail products by closely monitoring those products near completion of the required service trial period.
+Management continues to focus efforts to strengthen the portfolio of rail tank car products by closely monitoring those products near completion of the required service trial period.
 The corporate ambition is to increase sales volume from newly developed products for a wider variety of rail tank car applications.